Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Outline of the Proof

 In a similar spirit we identify a transformed version $\hut W_n$ for $W_n$, but this time the details are more complicated as the vertices have an intrinsic linear geometry, whereas $B_n$ featured essentially an unordered collection of internally unordered blocks.
 The \emph{ordinary edges} in $\hut W_n$ also have size $k$ instead of size $kℓ$, but we need to introduce additional \emph{helper edges} that capture the linear geometry of $ℤ_n$, see \cref{fig:donning-the-hat}(b).
 We define:

 Note that formally the graphs $W_n$ and $\hut W_n$ are random variables on a common probability space.
 An outcome $ω = (e_i)_{1 ≤ i ≤ cn}$ from this space determines both graphs.

-The following proposition justifies the definition and will be proved in \cref{sec:eliminate-cycles}. \begin{proposition} $\hut W_n$ is orientable if and only if $W_n$ is orientable.\footnote{Formally this should read: The events $\{ W_n \text{ is orientable}\}$ and $\{\hut W_n \text{ is orientable}\}$ coincide.} \end{proposition} An important merit of $\hut W_n$ that we will come back to later is that it is \emph{locally tree-like}, meaning each vertex has a probability of $o(1)$ to be involved in a constant-length cycle.
-Here, by a cycle in a hypergraph we mean a sequence of distinct edges $e₁,e₂,…,e_j$ such that successive edges share a vertex and $e_j$ and $e₁$ share a vertex.
+The following proposition justifies the definition.
+It is proved in \cref{sec:eliminate-cycles}. \begin{proposition} $\hut W_n$ is orientable if and only if $W_n$ is orientable.\footnote{Formally this should read: The events $\{ W_n \text{ is orientable}\}$ and $\{\hut W_n \text{ is orientable}\}$ coincide.} \end{proposition} An important merit of $\hut W_n$ that will be useful in Step 3 is that it is \emph{locally tree-like}, meaning each vertex has a probability of $o(1)$ to be involved in a constant-length cycle.
+Here, by a cycle in a hypergraph we mean a sequence of distinct edges $e₁,e₂,…,e_j$ such that two consecutive edges share a vertex and $e_j$ and $e₁$ share a vertex.

 Note the interesting special case $\hut W_{n,cn}^{2,2}$, which is a cycle of length $n$ with $cn$ random chords, unit edge weights and vertices of weight $2$.
 Understanding the orientability thresholds for this graph seems interesting in its own right, not just as a means to understand $W_{n,cn}^{2,2}$.